petus/Soldering-tester/README.md

 Description:

-Wire the VCC of Nucleo64 board through 100k resistor to Ground of tested board.
+Wire the GND of Nucleo64 board to Vcc of tested board.

+Enable or connect pull-up resistor for each analog input (3k3 - 10k).

 Wire the A0, A1,... pin of Nucleo64 to PIN (GPIO etc.) of tested board.